SnootyMonkey/Falkland-CMS/command-line.md

 ## Falkland CMS Command-line Interface

-A usable initial version of the Falkland CMS command-line UI is expected early in 2014.
+A usable initial version of the Falkland CMS command-line UI is expected sometime in 2014.

 ## Usage